 Students are introduced to the concept of art as language while building on traditional fine art practices.
 Grade 7 art students continue the practice of keeping an art journal to explore themes pertaining to their interests and passions.
 Journal homework is assigned weekly.
 During studio time, students develop their observational drawing skills and learn to explore the interior world of the imagination.
 Major projects include painting a personally meaningful image from observation or memory.
 The emphasis of this project is on the application of color theory as an expressive vehicle for storytelling.
 Gallery visits are scheduled in the Hostetter Arts Center on a regular basis.
 Student curators facilitate respectful discussions about the meaning and purpose of art.
 Assessment is based on individual improvement, willingness to be creative, and, most importantly, demonstrated effort.

-Art and Nature students will utilize the Pingry environment as their palette to make art in this course.
-Students will observe, interpret, and interact with the environment and learn to communicate through artistic language.
-Students will collect interesting materials, such as colorful leaves, and make sculptures with these materials, and they will experiment with cyanotype – a photo developing process that utilizes sunlight.
-Students will also use photography to make photo transfers onto their own hand-made paper.
-A toolbox of hand tools will give students experience in shop and studio practice.
-The course will culminate with students creating a group sculpture on campus.
+Art and Nature students utilize the Pingry environment as their palette to make art in this course.
+Students observe, interpret, and interact with the environment and learn to communicate through artistic language.
+Students will collect interesting materials, such as colorful leaves, and make sculptures with these materials.
+Students will also create using photography, drawing and sculpture.
+A toolbox of hand tools when needed will give students experience in shop and studio practice.
+The course will culminate with students creating collaborative and individual outdoor sculptures.

-Whether making serious art or sharing an experience with peers, our students need filmmaking skills to communicate in the 21st century world.
-Building on the natural comfort Middle School students have with technology, students will learn to use this medium in sophisticated and artful ways.
-Students will be introduced to fundamental filming techniques and to the basics of editing on “IMovie” and “Adobe Premier” software.
-Students will make a series of short films and will work both collectively and individually on these projects.
-They will explore thematic works, documentary, and narrative filmmaking.
-Students will be able to share their projects through a video blog and on YouTube and through a division wide screening at the end of the year.
+Students will be introduced to fundamental filming techniques and to the basics of editing using “Adobe Premiere” professional film editing software.
+Students will create a series of short films and will work both collectively and individually on these projects.
+They will explore thematic works, documentary, and narrative filmmaking genres.
+Students will be able to share their projects through YouTube and Morning Meetings.